The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 "The co-conspirators are absolutely known and I say that with conviction.
 I worked directly on these cases for years and know exactly where they stand within law enforcement.
 They would be very problematic prosecutions because of all of the convoluted peripheral issues that were raised during the investigation.
 The D.A. in Los Angeles knows that this is an extremely difficult situation to try and prosecute.
 Here's the problem: You've got [Suge's girlfriend] confessing, and then, there was a bad move by law enforcement to give her immunity.
 The shooter's dead, the female confessor has immunity, so you just have Suge Knight."

+The now 52-year-old Death Row Records co-founder, who's been hospitalized multiple times since his arrest, has pleaded not guilty, claiming he was acting in self-defense.
+Two of his former attorneys were arrested in January for alleged witness tampering; they've maintained their innocence and were released pending further review of the case against them.

-Kading also disputed Russell Poole's theory of the case, which he arrived at with the help of jailhouse informants who named, vaguely, someone named Amir as the possible shooter in Biggie's case.
+Kading also disputed Russell Poole's theory of the case, which he arrived at with the help of a jailhouse informant who named, vaguely, someone named Amir as the possible shooter in Biggie's case.

 "Coincidentally, [David] Mack has a friend named Amir Muhammad," Kading told Complex.
 "That circumstantial connection, put this investigator [Poole] down a rabbit hole."